Asia Landmarks - 25 Famous Landmarks in Asia

 The observation deck, called The Viewing Sphere, is located 123 meters above sea level.
 Here visitors can get unobstructed 360-degree views of the city.

-Once you've enjoyed the views, guests can head to Horizon, Kuwait Towers' rotating restaurants.
+Once you've enjoyed the views, head to Horizon, Kuwait Towers' rotating restaurants.
 Horizon is a high-end buffet-style restaurant that serves breakfast, lunch, and dinner.
-If you want the most amazing views of Kuwait, then a visit to Kuwait Towers has to be on your to-do Asia landmarks list.
+If you want the most amazing views of Kuwait, then Kuwait Towers has to be on your must-visit Asia landmarks list.

 Petra, Jordan